 to establish procedures for ensuring continuity of succession and transfer of knowledge and skills, when there are changes in personnel responsible for AEWA national implementation;

-to make core budget provision for holding regional or sub-regional preparatory meetings before each ordinary session of the MOP, in particular for African Range States, and for such meetings to include an enhanced capacity-building component targeting priority needs identified by the Parties concerned;
+to hold regional or sub-regional preparatory meetings before each ordinary session of the MOP, in particular for African Range States, and for such meetings to include an enhanced capacity-building component targeting priority needs identified by the Parties concerned; and

+for AEWA National Focal Points in the European Union (EU) to cooperate with African National Focal Points, partner organisations and other stakeholders to explore opportunities for incorporating aspects of AEWA implementation capacity support in relevant existing projects and programmes in Africa, including the EU-funded NaturAfrica initiative and the Fonds Français pour l'Environnement Mondial/EU-funded RESSOURCE sub-Saharan Africa project, as well as projects under the auspices of the wider CMS Family, Ramsar and UNEP.

+Requests the Technical Committee (TC) and the Secretariat, resources permitting, to support Parties in implementing the recommendations arising from the assessment of capacity needs contained in Doc.
+AEWA/MOP 8.44, in particular:

-for the Secretariat, resources permitting, together with the Technical Committee (TC) and partner organisations, to make good use of the raw data collated from the 2021 capacity survey when considering the support or other inputs they can offer to capacity-strengthening efforts at international, regional or flyway level;
+for the Secretariat, resources permitting, together with the TC and partner organisations, to make good use of the raw data collated from the 2021 capacity survey when considering the support or other inputs they can offer to capacity-strengthening efforts at international, regional or flyway level;

 for the Secretariat, assisted by Parties, partner organisations and other stakeholders, and subject to receiving financial support for this purpose, to compile a simple project concept portfolio or other initiatives that address the capacity gaps and needs identified in this report, to be maintained and/or updated as appropriate, and which will serve as a tool to assist in seeking external financial and other resources/ support for improving capacity for implementation of the Agreement, in Africa in particular;

-for AEWA National Focal Points in the European Union (EU) to cooperate with African National Focal Points, partner organisations and other stakeholders to explore opportunities for incorporating aspects of AEWA implementation capacity support in relevant existing projects and programmes in Africa, including the EU-funded NaturAfrica initiative and the Fonds Français pour l'Environnement Mondial/EU-funded RESSOURCE sub-Saharan Africa project; and

-for the TC to review the current National Report formats on the implementation of AEWA and POAA that address priority capacity gaps and capacity needs; to propose potential enhancements of those questions to generate information specifically addressing the international priorities identified, including information on initiatives addressing these priorities, as well as on national-level assessments of gaps and needs; and to consider options for a simple form of “traffic light”-coded qualitative self-assessment by Parties of perceived general levels of relevant national knowledge and capacity, and to bring submit their recommendations to MOP9.
+for the TC to review the current National Report formats on the implementation of AEWA and the POAA that address priority capacity gaps and capacity needs; to propose potential enhancements of those questions to generate information specifically addressing the international priorities identified, including information on initiatives addressing these priorities, as well as on national-level assessments of gaps and needs and to consider options for a simple form of “traffic light”-coded qualitative self-assessment by Parties of perceived general levels of relevant national knowledge and capacity, and to submit their recommendations to MOP9.